 The Business Case for SASE: Measuring Its True ROI

 For mid-sized companies with limited IT resources, managing security tools in these environments can be challenging.
-As businesses adopt more cloud-based tools and software-as-a-service (SaaS), sensitive data extends beyond secure boundaries, heightening exposure and making it more complicated to protect.
+As businesses adopt more cloud-based tools and Software-as-a-Service (SaaS), sensitive data extends beyond secure boundaries, heightening exposure and making it more complicated to protect.

-This underscores the need for solutions like Secure Access Service Edge (SASE), which combine all the crucial security elements necessary to keep your network and distributed workforce safe from cyberattacks in one easy-to-use, cloud-centric, unified framework.
+This underscores the need for solutions like Secure Access Service Edge (SASE), which combines all the crucial security elements necessary to keep your network and distributed workforce safe from cyberattacks in one easy-to-use, cloud-centric, unified framework.

 While investing in SASE may seem like a clear solution, many mid-sized organizations are struggling to justify its cost and measure the return on investment (ROI), particularly with constrained IT budgets.